-Madhya Pradesh: Congress accuses BJP of duplicating voter entries
+Madhya Pradesh: Congress accuses BJP of duplicating voter entries, EC orders probe

-The Congress on Sunday claimed the BJP was involved in mass duplication of voter entries in electoral rolls in Madhya Pradesh.
-Alleging irregularities in the state voter list, Madhya Pradesh State Congress Committee president Kamalnath questioned how the numbers of voters increased by 40 per cent at a time when the population in the state increased by only 24 per cent in the last 10 years.
+Hours after a Congress delegation, led by Pradesh Congress chief Kamal Nath, lodged a complaint with the Election Commission regarding discrepancies in the voters’ list of Madhya Pradesh, the poll watchdog ordered an investigation into the matter.
+Nath questioned how the number of voters increased by 40 per cent at a time when the population in the state rose by only 24 per cent in the last 10 years.

+The EC has formed two teams to probe the allegations and they will visit Narela, Bhojpur, Seoni-Malwa and Hoshangabad assembly seats to ascertain how the discrepancies occurred.
+The teams have been asked to furnish their report by June 7.

 “We’ve provided evidence to the Election Commission that there are approximately 60 Lakh fake voters registered in the voting list.
 These names have been deliberately registered.
 Ye prashasanik laparvaahi nahi prashasanik durupyog hai (this is not an administrative carelessness, but an administrative misuse).”
-Kamalnath said.
+Kamal Nath said.

-The Congress alleged that the voter list contains repeated, illegal, duplicate entries, with instances where a name has been repeated at least five times.
+In a memoradum to the Election Commission, the Congress alleged that the voter list contains repeated, illegal, duplicate entries, where in one instance a name has been repeated at least five times.
 It demanded strict action against the returning officer who published the list in January this year and called for a fresh list to be released ahead of the upcoming state assembly election.
 Interestingly, the highest number of alleged duplication of voters was recorded in Mandsaur, the epicentre of farmers’ protest last year in which several were killed in police firing.

 Speaking at a press conference, Congress leader Jyotiraditya Scindia blamed the BJP-led government in the state behind the irregularities in voter list.
 “We found these irregularities during the Mungaoli and Kolaras bypolls in the state, where names of voters were being repeated.
 We reviewed 101 constituencies in the state where we found 24,65,000 fake voters.
 Meanwhile, in 91 other constituencies, we found 27 lakh such voters who had names, address and pictures on multiple polling booths,” Scindia added.